scopplestone/testing/docs/userguide/010_installation.md

 ### Installing/setting up HDF5

 An available installation of HDF5 can be utilized with PICLas.
-This requires properly setup environment variables and the compilation of HDF5 during the PICLas compilation has to be turned off (`PICLAS_BUILD_HDF5 = OFF`).
+This requires properly setup environment variables and the compilation of HDF5 during the PICLas compilation has to be turned off (`LIBS_BUILD_HDF5 = OFF`).
 If this option is enabled, HDF5 will be downloaded and compiled.
 However, this means that every time a clean compilation of PICLas is performed, HDF5 will be recompiled.
 It is preferred to either install HDF5 on your system locally or utilize the packages provided on your cluster.

 The recommended HDF5 version to use with PICLas is **1.10.0-patch1**.
-In the following a manual installation of HDF5 is described, if HDF5 is already available on your system you can skip to the next Section \ref{sec:hdf5_env}.
+In the following a manual installation of HDF5 is described, if HDF5 is already available on your system you can skip to the next section {ref}`sec:setting-env-vars`.

 #### Manual HDF5 installation